joealewine/blockchain-rhos/index.md

 1. Review the [Supported Platforms](/docs/services/blockchain-rhos?topic=blockchain-rhos-console-ocp-about#console-ocp-about-prerequisites).

-2. Install a Kubernetes cluster and login to your cluster.
+2. Install a Kubernetes cluster and log in to your cluster.
 If you are using OpenShift, see the [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.2/cli_reference/get_started_cli.html#installing-the-cli){: external} to deploy the CLI.
 If you are using an OpenShift cluster that was deployed with the {{site.data.keyword.IBM_notm}} Kubernetes Service, use these instructions to [Install the OpenShift Origin CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc).

 3. If you are _not_ running the platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or {{site.data.keyword.cloud_notm}} Private, you need to setup the nginx ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.